-Perth Property Investment is showing signs that, across the state, both unit and house values are up, going into the last quarter of 2016.
+Perth Property Investment is showing signs that, across the state, both unit and house values are remaining steady in 2017.
+However, there is still a disconnect between declining population growth and dwelling approvals.
 Good news for investors is the fact that there are strong yields on offer, particularly when compared to the low returns found in Sydney and Melbourne.

 There are now more than 16,000 properties listed for sale, which based on the numbers of Damian Collins, managing director of Momentum Wealth, is 38 per cent up on last year when the market was undersupplied and 25 per cent above typical volumes.